-Science, Technology, and Innovation - The Israeli Olympic Committee's Approach equipped to track and monitor their sleep patterns, allowing them to make informed decisions about their sleep habits and optimize their performance.
+Science, Technology, and Innovation - The Israeli Olympic Committee's Approach

 Science and technology have become increasingly important in the world of elite sports in recent years.
 In particular, several key areas have seen significant advancements and improvement, including sleep, innovation, climate change, biological clock, and biomechanics.